The probe took off aboard a SpaceX Falcon 9 rocket from Cape Canaveral, in the United States.

 The asteroid that the Hera mission intends to study is considered a "prototype" of the thousands of asteroids that could pose a collision risk to Earth.

-In this mission, the Portuguese companies Tekever, GMV, FHP and Efacec were involved in the development of several technological and operational components, such as an instrument with 'laser' technology capable of measuring distances of up to 20 kilometres, the thermal insulation and the probe's guidance, navigation and control system, and an innovative communication system between satellites, according to information from the Portuguese Space Agency.
+In this mission, the Portuguese companies Tekever, GMV, FHP and Efacec were involved in the development of several technological and operational components, such as an instrument with 'laser' technology capable of measuring distances of up to 20 kilometres, thermal insulation and the probe's guidance, navigation and control system, and an innovative communication system between satellites, according to information from the Portuguese Space Agency.

 The Hera probe is expected to reach its final destination, more than 177 kilometres from Earth, in December 2026, after flying past Mars in March 2025.